JakubMiodunka/web-scrape-widget/README.md

 ### Data sources definitions

-Definitions of all data sources used by the application are placed in */cfg/sources* directory.
+Definitions of data sources used by the application are placed by default in */cfg/sources* directory.
 Data sources can be divided into couple of different types: special data sources, website elements which program shall scrape and API calls.

+Keep in mind, that data sources are distinguished by the names - program will not work, when there would be multiple data sources named the same.

 #### Special data sources